oktadev/byob-dashboard/README.md

     }
 };
 ```
-    * Note the `.` in front of the filename.
-This is simply for convention
 5. The following command compiles and hot-reloads for development environment
 `npm run serve`
 6. Open your browser to `http://localhost:8080` and login